 My first stop was the LifeStar IOP (May 2014), then the LifeStar 3-Phase program, with individual therapy and couples therapy.
 I went through formal church discipline and was disfellowshipped.
 (Intentionally I will not talk on explaining the LDS Church's disciplinary action, because I feel like this isn't the place, but if you have questions feel free to e-mail me).

 Everyone’s recovery is different and everyone's circumstances are too, so here I will only describe my experience.
 Recovery for me has been a combination of watching the grass grow and jumping off cliffs.
 My relationship with my wife has been like watching the grass grow.
 There haven't been these moments where it was like "magic wand" wow!
 Our relationship just got so much better!
 But overtime I have seen us change, grow, and be happier.
+Even though there has been ups and downs and hard times I have seen and felt this continual progress.
 For me personally, recovery has been more like cliff jumping.
-In therapy I'd be asked to do something hard; intellectually I'd understand it, then spend some time looking over that cliff’s edge being like "I don't know...too vulnerable...will that really make a difference", then finding enough support around me and faith in God to jump!
-I’d find huge healing and then repeat the cycle.
+In therapy I’m asked to do something hard; intellectually I understand it, then spend some time looking over that cliff’s edge being like "I don't know...too vulnerable...will that really make a difference", then finding enough support around me and faith in God to jump!
+I find huge healing and then repeat the cycle.

 I've been humbled a lot in recovery.
 I've also come to learn that intellectually understanding something is what it was like to get by as a numbed out addict.
 But taking that to heart, internalizing it, and having enough courage to take it to God and apply it in your real life is so hard.
+This process of surrendering to God is still something I am struggling with and working on.
 I will share a lot of the details and specifics of my recovery process in the blog posts.
 Here I just wanted to describe how recovery has been for me.
 I think one of the most difficult things for me in recovery is doing hard things that in the short term don't yield great results, but long term make all the difference.
 As a numbed out addict, it's hard to do those things.
 One example for me was just being honest.
-Initially telling my wife I slipped or lied about something, in the short term, usually was pretty bad.
-But overtime as I have really developed honesty, that has taken out my shame and gotten me so much closer to my wife.
+Initially telling my wife I slipped or lied about something, in the short term, usually is pretty bad.

 "What must the sheep do to qualify for this divine help?
 Does the sheep need to know how to use a complicated sextant to calculate its coordinates?
 Does it need to be able to use a GPS to define its position?
 Does it have to have the expertise to create an app that will call for help?
 Does the sheep need endorsements by a sponsor before the Good Shepherd will come to the rescue?
 No. Certainly not!
 The sheep is worthy of divine rescue simply because it is loved by the Good Shepherd."
 He Will Place You on His Shoulders and Carry You Home - Dieter F. Uchtdorf